 PROF. P. MOTTA / DEPT. OF ANATOMY / UNIVERSITY "LA SAPIENZA", ROME / SCIENCE PHOTO LIBRARY PROF. P. MOTTA / DEPT. OF ANATOMY / UNIVERSITY "LA SAPIENZA", ROME / SCIENCE PHOTO LIBRARY

 Lung tissue.
-False-colour scanning electron micrograph (SEM) of a section of lung tissue.
-The image shows several alveolar ducts and alveolar sacs (large, irregular dark areas) together with a few alveoli (smaller round dark areas).
+False-colour scanning electron micrograph of a section of lung tissue.
+The image shows many alveolar ducts (larger dark areas) together with many alveoli (smaller round dark areas).
+Two alveolar ducts are clearly visible (bottom centre and top right) as sectioned long tubules.
 The alveoli are separated by a porous membrane known as the interalveolar septum.
 The tiny openings in the interalveolar septum are sectioned capillaries and it is in this intricate network of capillaries that the exchange between carbon dioxide and oxygen takes place.
-Many red blood cells are scattered throughout the frame.
-Magnification: x110 at 6x7cm size.
+Magnification: x70 at 6x7cm size.

 Model release not required.
 Property release not required.